UniMath/agda-unimath/src/category-theory/full-large-subprecategories.lagda.md

 ## Properties

-### A large subprecategory of a large category is a large category
+### A full large subprecategory of a large category is a large category

 ```agda
 module _